JepsonNomad/KangerSis_green-up/README.md

 ### NDVI Phenology (subdirectory `/MOD13Q1/`)

-Vegetation phenology was indexed using a double logistic function described in Bischof et al 2012 (The American Naturalist).
+Vegetation phenology was indexed using a double logistic function described in [Bischof et al 2012](https://www.jstor.org/stable/10.1086/667590?seq=1#metadata_info_tab_contents).
 MOD13Q1 data were downloaded using Google Earth Engine with the contents of `001_MOD13Q1_DL.txt`.
 A projection issue in the data existed at the time of download, and if that issue persists can be corrected using the `003_MOD-ExtentFix.R` script.
 Finally, the MOD13Q1 data were tiled to save computing requirements per raster dataset; tiling parameters are  defined in `004_rasterTile.py` and tiling is executed using the code in `004_rasterTile_bash.txt`.

 Functions for preprocessing the NDVI data are in `002_DataFilteringFunctions.R` and are called down the line in `101_phenomap.R`, where the derivation of phenology indices also occurs.
 The phenomap function is executed in the shell script `901_phenology1.sh` and needs to be performed for each tile generated in `004_...`.
 Because computations were carried out on a remote computing cluster, the phenology shell scripts are executed with `902_submitjonbs.txt`, which again must be called for each tile.
 Phenology raster products can then be warped to a common CRS and fortified using the same approach described above for snowmelt.